 - Dancer: Being a dancer involves grace, poise, and a lot of discipline.
 Many people grow up dreaming of being a dancer.
 If you have the talent and the drive, why not make that dream a reality?

-- graphic artist can mean anything from drawing and painting to doing digital design.
+- Graphic artist: Being a graphic artist can mean anything from drawing and painting to doing digital design.
 Technology has taken art to a whole new level, and you can take advantage of it.

 - Fiction writer: Writing fiction allows you to create whole new worlds.
 This can be a challenging career, but sharing stories with the world makes the struggle worthwhile for many authors.